sryu1/gym-jsbsim/README.md

 ## State and Action Space

-gym-jsbsim's environments have a continuous state and action space.
+JSBGym's environments have a continuous state and action space.
 The state is a 17-tuple:

 ```python
 (name='position/h-sl-ft', description='altitude above mean sea level [ft]', min=-1400, max=85000)